Guide to the Pi Beta Phi, North Carolina Beta Chapter (Duke University) Records, 1929-1988

 - Sororities at Duke: a Booklet to Tell You the Whys and Hows of Rushing.
 1953-1968 [serial].
 (University Archives, Duke University.)

-[Identification of item], Pi Beta Phi, North Carolina Beta Chapter (Duke University) Records, University Archives, Duke University.
+[Identification of item], Pi Beta Phi, North Carolina Beta Chapter (Duke University) Records, Duke University Archives, David M. Rubenstein Rare Book & Manuscript Library, Duke University.

 The Pi Beta Phi, North Carolina Beta Chapter (Duke University) Records were received by the University Archives as a transfer in 1980-1990.